swopnajit/PRODIGY_WD_02/README.md

 ---

 Excited to announce the completion of my second task at Prodigy InfoTech! 🚀 Grateful for the opportunity to learn and contribute to impactful projects.
-Looking forward to the next challenge! #ProdigyInfoTech #FirstTaskCompleted #CareerMilestone
+Looking forward to the next challenge! #ProdigyInfoTech #SecondTaskCompleted #CareerMilestone

 ![image](https://github.com/swopnajit/PRODIGY_WD_02/assets/137583964/7b745a16-660e-4ee6-be7a-9d4866cd071b)